corruption in Indian police

-I completed my tour guide training in December and my license was printed in January.
-Now the Ministry of Tourism office in Delhi asked me to bring a police verification certificate from my local police station.
-The Police verification certificate certifies that there are no legal cases against me.
-Actually they had provided a proforma also and I was supposed to just go to the local police station and get it stamped.
-I went to my local police station with that proforma but the police officer did not want to stamp that document.
-He asked me to go to the DIG office and apply for a character certificate there.
+I completed my tour guide training in December, and my license was printed in January.
+Soon after, the Ministry of Tourism office in Delhi asked me to submit a police verification certificate from my local police station.
+This certificate is supposed to confirm that there are no legal cases against me.
+The Ministry even provided a standard form, and I was told I simply had to get it stamped at my local police station.
+When I went there with the form, the officer refused to stamp it.
+Instead, he told me to go to the DIG office and apply for a character certificate.

 Winning a television